ErwinLutke/UR-Interface/README.md

 camera.show()
 ```

-Note that the this uses the cv2.imshow() function which is not threadsafe
+Note that the this uses the cv2.imshow() function which is not threadsafe.\
-Normal use is for the cv2.imshow() function to be used in the main thread.
+Normal use is for the cv2.imshow() function to be used in the main thread.\
-The viewing of the camera stream must be ended if using another cv2.imshow().
+The viewing of the camera stream must be ended if using another cv2.imshow().\
+If you want to show multiple frames, stitch them together and show them via cv2.imshow()

 **Stop viewing the camera stream**